FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     $ flexmeasures add toy-account --kind battery

     Toy account Toy Account with user toy-user@flexmeasures.io created successfully.
 You might want to run `flexmeasures show account --id 1`
-    The sensor for battery charging is <Sensor 2: charging, unit: MW res.: 0:15:00>.
+    The sensor for battery (dis)charging is <Sensor 2: discharging, unit: MW res.: 0:15:00>.
     The sensor for Day ahead prices is <Sensor 3: Day ahead prices, unit: EUR/MWh res.: 1:00:00>.

 And with that, we're done with the structural data for this tutorial!